lfurzewaddock/js-tdd-kit/README.md

 Therefore, `.vscode/launch.json` is included in the project to support my environment, but is optional, so can be can be edited to suit your environment or excluded from your project, by removing the relevant comment in `.gitignore`.

-Code contributors should either install current release of MS VS Code extension: [WSL workspaceFolder](https://marketplace.visualstudio.com/items?itemName=lfurzewaddock.vscode-wsl-workspacefolder) or replace command reference in .vscode/launch.json
+MS VS Code users, should either install current release of MS VS Code extension: [WSL workspaceFolder](https://marketplace.visualstudio.com/items?itemName=lfurzewaddock.vscode-wsl-workspacefolder) or replace command reference in .vscode/launch.json

 ### Webpack